Here’s Our Rant About Marathon Petroleum Corporation (MPC)

 Sponsored

-The average price from analysts is $52.88, which is $1.47 above the current price.
+The average price from analysts is $54.19, which is -$1.92 below the current price.
 MPC currently public float of 646.90M and currently shorts hold a 4.83% ratio of that float.
-Today, the average trading volume of MPC was 6.33M shares.
+Today, the average trading volume of MPC was 6.15M shares.

 MPC’s Market Performance